 This is a preview of an upcoming young adult (YA) fantasy novel by John Beechem, Valley of the Wind Riders.
-These three chapters introduce Petyr and Bianca, Wind Riders, who are small, magical people who have bonded with birds and ride on their backs.
+These three chapters introduce Petyr and Bianca, Wind Riders, small, magical people who have bonded with birds and ride on their backs.
 During their initiation, a powerful artifact is stolen from their village.
 Together, they embark on a quest to recover this artifact and learn its truth.
 Along the way, they encounter tall giants, wicked wizards, terrifying monsters and all kinds of adventure...

 Chapter 1 Featherhead

 Petyr followed the dirt path that led from his home in the trunk of an old maple tree to the center of his village.
 It was sometimes a dusty old path, sometimes muddy and full of puddles, but at this time of day, it was always crowded.
 Mouse-carts pulled wagons full of goods to be sold at market, weighed down by fresh berries and pots of honey.
 Crafters carried their tools and wares, eager to sell their goods and earn a tidy profit.
 A pack of younglings rushed past him, racing to the school-yard to beat the morning bell.
 Petyr smiled, and remembered his own days running alongside his friends to his morning lessons, and squirming in his seat for hours once he got there.